Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Standing Framework and Structural Assumptions

 \section{Standing Framework and Structural Assumptions}

 This paper is purely structural.
 We do not repeat the analytic or pre-algebraic extraction procedures of Algebraic Phase Theory developed in Paper~I \cite{GildeaAPT1}.
-Instead, we fix the minimal internal framework assumed throughout and work entirely within its intrinsic consequences.
+Instead, we fix the minimal internal framework assumed throughout and work entirely within the structural consequences of those assumptions.

 An \emph{algebraic phase} is a structured object $(\mathcal P,\circ)$ encoding a specified family of interaction operations.
-All defect, filtration, rigidity, and complexity data are not additional structure; they are functorially and canonically induced by $(\mathcal P,\circ)$ itself.
+All defect, filtration, rigidity, and complexity data are not additional structure; they are induced functorially from $(\mathcal P,\circ)$ within the standing admissibility assumptions.
 Throughout the paper, all phases are assumed to satisfy the axioms of Algebraic Phase Theory, and we recall only their structural content.

 Two admissibility regimes play a central role.
 An algebraic phase is \emph{strongly admissible} if all defect propagation and higher interaction constraints determined by $(\mathcal P,\circ)$ are forced functorially at every filtration depth.
 It is \emph{weakly admissible} if defect detection and canonical filtration are functorially determined at finite depth, but higher propagation may fail to be canonical beyond a controlled threshold.
-Strong admissibility forces global rigidity, whereas weak admissibility permits boundary behavior beyond defect generation.
+Strong admissibility yields rigidity throughout the controlled defect regime, whereas weak admissibility permits boundary behavior beyond defect generation.

 Phase interaction determines a functorial notion of defect, which measures deviation from rigidity.
 Defect induces a canonical filtration measuring structural complexity, and this filtration always terminates after finitely many steps.
-Taken together, the axioms force the existence of a canonical descending sequence
+Under the standing admissibility assumptions, the theory admits a canonical descending sequence

-a distinguished rigid core $\mathcal P_{\mathrm{rig}}$, and intrinsic boundary quotients arising from the failure of canonical extension beyond rigidity.
+a distinguished rigid core $\mathcal P_{\mathrm{rig}}$, and intrinsic boundary quotients associated with the breakdown of controlled extension beyond rigidity.
 All structural consequences used in this paper depend only on these intrinsic features and not on the manner in which the phase was originally extracted or realized.

 The \emph{defect rank} $d(\mathcal P)$ is the maximal defect degree required to generate all non-rigid behavior of $\mathcal P$ under its interaction operations.
 It controls the point at which defect propagation ceases to determine structure functorially.